beginners guide to composting

 Municipal Composting

 Municipal composting systems are large-scale operations where organic waste is collected from local communities.
 Not every area has a municipal composting facility, and those that are in operation often work in very different ways.
-For instance, some waste management departments offer curbside collections of kitchen and garden waste, while others require you to deliver it to a designated drop-off point.

 If this facility is available in your area, it can be a great alternative to setting up a home composting system.
 To find out if your town provides any form of green waste municipal composting, contact your local waste management department.
 Of course, the downside of this option is that you don’t get the finished compost, but at least you can potentially reduce the amount of waste sent to landfill by around a fifth.